 About one year after entering into a lease of a garbage truck (with a TRAC provision not particularly relevant for the determination of issues in this case), the lessor sent a letter to the lessee stating that the lessor would convey the truck to the lessee for no additional compensation at the end of the lease if the lessee made all payments pursuant to the terms of the lease.
 After the lessee had temporarily fallen behind in its payments, though catching up shortly after the scheduled end of the lease term, the lessor sued for return of the truck.
-The trial court held in favor of the lessor, finding that the letter was unenforceable for failure of consideration and also that the lessee had defaulted under the lease.
+The trial court held in favor of the lessee had defaulted under the lease.
 This appellate court reverses, based on its findings that (i) the lease was originally a lease governed by Article 2A, (ii) 2A-208(1) states that no consideration is required for a modification of a lease to be binding, and (iii) the effect of the modifying letter was to convert the lease into a security agreement.
 This conclusion apparently means that once the conversion to a security agreement occurs, a subsequent default - even under the specific terms of the modification - does not re-convert the transaction to a lease, entitling the lessor to return of the equipment per the terms of the original lease.